openwdl/learn-wdl/2_environment-setups.md

       - The workflow runs on multiple Google Compute Engine VMs
       - a master node is created for cromwell
       - cromwell submits each workflow stage as one or more separate pipelines
+  - The `wdl_runner` tool spins up a Cromwell server on a GCP VM & launches a WDL workflow by submitting it to the newly created Cromwell server. - [link](https://github.com/broadinstitute/wdl-runner)

 ---